Surviving Entanglement in Optic-Microwave Conversion by Electro-Optomechanical System: Electro-optomechanical system

 \section{Electro-optomechanical system}

-Fig.~\ref{FigSys}(a) shows a schematic diagram of the optic-microwave entangled state generation.
-The signal mode of an optical TMSV state is converted to microwave, while the idler mode is ideally retained.
-Fig.~\ref{FigSys}(b) presents a schematic diagram of the electro-optomechanical system for optic-microwave conversion.
-The MR with resonance frequency $\omega_{m}$ is connected to both the OC with the resonance frequency $\omega_{o}$ and the MC with $\omega_{e}$.
-The MR is coupled to the MC by the capacitance formed between them, and to the OC by modulating the optical pathway.
+Fig.~\ref{FigSys}(a) shows a schematic diagram of an optic-microwave entangled state generation.
+The signal mode of an optical TMSV state is converted from an optical to a microwave frequency, while the idler mode is ideally retained.
+Fig.~\ref{FigSys}(b) presents a schematic diagram of the electro-optomechanical system for the optic-microwave conversion.
+The MR is coupled to both the MC by the capacitance and the OC by modulating the optical pathway.
+The Hamiltonian of the entire system is written as